On the asymptotic behaviour of semigroups for flows in infinite networks: Preliminaries

 where $\gamma$ is a contour in $\rho(T)$ such that the winding number around each element of $\sigma$ is equal to $1$ and around each element of $\sigma(T) \setminus \sigma$ is equal to $0$.
 Note that such a contour always exists and that Dunford's integral does not depend on the choice of the contour by Cauchy's theorem.

-In the situation above, as the spectra of $T$ and $\calM_T$ coincide, it is a natural question to ask, whether the spectral projections of $T$ and $\calM_T$ associated to $\sigma$ are related to each other.
-This is content of the following result.
+In the situation above, as the spectra of $T$ and $\calM_T$ coincide, it is natural to ask, whether the spectral projections of $T$ and $\calM_T$ associated to $\sigma$ are related to each other.
+This is the content of the following result.

 \begin{proposition} Let $(\Omega, \Sigma, \mu)$ be a $\sigma$-finite measure space, $E$ a Banach space and $X := L^p(\Omega; E)$, $1 \leq p \leq \infty$.
 Let $T$ be a bounded operator on $E$, let $\sigma$ be an isolated subset of $\sigma(T)$ and $P$ the spectral projection of $T$ associated to $\sigma$.
 Then the following assertions hold: \begin{enumerate}[\upshape (i)] \item $X$ decomposes as $X = \calM_P X \oplus \ker \calM_P$ into the $\calM_T$-invariant subspaces $\calM_P X = L^p(\Omega; PE)$ and $\ker \calM_P = L^p(\Omega; \ker P)$. \item The spectral projection of $\calM_T$ associated to $\sigma$ coincides with the operator-valued multiplication operator $\calM_P$. \end{enumerate} \end{proposition}